Minions/Fools.spec/README.md

 1. Subscribe to all messages sent by processors at `thunk.address` for processing of a single message.
 2. Send `initial.message` to `thunk.address`
-3. Cancel propagation of any messages to any named addresses.
+3. During execution, capture any messages to any named addresses (and prevent propagation).
 4. Verify that the set of messages sent equals the set `{result.sends}`.
 As in, exactly the same elements, based on send equality.
-	* A send is the type {sent: Message, to: Maybe<Address>}.
+	* A send is the type `{sent: Message, to: Maybe<Address>}`.

 This is parallel-safe as long as the first 2 steps are performed as a single operation.
 Your message queue should support a `send.and.subscribe.to.results` operation, as this will be required eventually for a valid fools implementation.